PierreCapo/treeviz/README.md

 myTree.refresh(hierarchical_data_example);
 ```

-## Contributing

-1. Fork it!

-2. Create your feature branch: `git checkout -b my-new-feature`

-3. Commit your changes: `git commit -am 'Add some feature'`

-4. Push to the branch: `git push origin my-new-feature`

-5. Submit a pull request :D

 ## Credits

 This module is based on d3 library, credit to all the contributors of this project.
-Thanks also to the people from the Emitter project

 ## License